AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 This matters because verifying a transaction is effectively free work being performed by sequencers and network nodes that propagate txns to the mempool.
 If verification time becomes too large it opens up potential DDOS attacks.

-At a 1,024 transactions per second and 20ms verification time, a block builder needs to run 20 machines in parallel just to verify natively all of the proofs in a block!
-Not ideal but probably tolerable given this problem has a "more hardware go brrrr" solution.
+If we reserve 10% of the block production time for verifying user proofs, at 10 transaction per seconds this gives us 0.01s per transaction. i.e. 10ms per proof.

+If the block producer has access to more than one physical machine that they can use to parallelise verification, we can extend the maximum tolerable verification time.
+For an MVP that requires 20ms to verify each proof, each block producer would require at least 2 physical machines to successfully build blocks.

+100tps with one physical machine would require a verifiation time of 1ms per proof.

 ### Memory consumption

 This is *critical*.
 Users can tolerate slow proofs, but if Honk consumes too much memory, a user cannot make a proof at all.

 safari on iPhone will purge tabs that consume more than 1gb of RAM.
-2gb will work in web browsers and some phones (but not all).
-512mb will allow most phones to make proofs.
+The WASM memory cap is 4gb which defines the upper limit for an MVP.

 ### Kernel circuit size